Robin-Sarade/Fantasy-Cricket-Game/README.md

 # Fantasy-Cricket-Game
-I developed this project.
-It is written in Python and uses the PyQt5 library for the GUI.
-Users can create a new team, open a team, save a team, and view the team's points.
-The application uses a SQLite database to store the data.
+I developed a project written in Python that utilizes the PyQt5 library for its graphical user interface.
+The application enables users to create, open, and save teams, as well as view their points.
+The data is stored in a SQLite database.